ASOR Heritage Excavation Grants

 Heritage Members work with ASOR to establish a Heritage Partnership with one of ASOR's affiliated excavation projects.
 ASOR will distribute funds to designated individuals or projects as advised by the Heritage Member.
 If the Heritage member does not designate the funds, a selection committee may make the allocations.
 Heritage Members may choose to participate actively (on field teams or with laboratory work), or passively providing grant support to enable student or staff participation, underwrite equipment purchases or publication costs, or offer other assistance according to their own wishes and arrangements with project leaders.

-This membership category consists of a tax deductible contribution to ASOR of $2500. $500 supports the ongoing work of ASOR and $2000 goes toward the direct support of the scholarship or fellowship.
+This contribution category consists of a tax deductible contribution to ASOR of $2500. $500 supports the ongoing work of ASOR and $2000 goes toward the direct support of the scholarship or fellowship.